Quality assurance in your practice

 - Complaint history

 This information is shared with all physicians annually via MD Snapshot-Practice Checkup.
-Physicians are assigned a risk score based on their individual factors and, based on that risk score, may be selected for one of CPSA’s quality assurance programs, such as PAF or a Factors Study Practice Visit.
+Physicians are assigned a risk score based on their individual factors and based on that risk score, may be selected for PAF.
+Some physicians are also randomly selected to participate.

 "Our Continuing Competence program continues to evolve based on input from our partners, emerging evidence and best practices in regulation."